Your journey as a medical assistance dog trainer starts here

 The courses offered by the Center for the Study of Medical Assistance Canines (CMAC) are live, interactive and hands on.
 They are not pre-recorded classes, but you will instead be interacting directly with the instructors and will be asked to practice live and in between classes, with at least one dog.

 Train a dog

 Be the difference

-Learn everything you need to become a professional service dog trainer and specialize in medical alert dogs.
-This is an in-depth, comprehensive, hands-on curriculum that will give you all the information and experience to get started and to specialize in the medical detection field. – A step-by-step complete program for efficient service dog training with over 30+ behaviors – How to select service dog candidates – The laws and standards of the service dog industry – Specialized training for disabilities such as diabetes, seizures, autism spectrum disorders, and psychiatric disorders – Selection and matching the dogs with the right clients, etc.
+Learn everything you need to become a professional service dog trainer certification and specialize in medical alert dogs.
+This is an in-depth, comprehensive, hands-on dog training curriculum that will give you all the information and experience to get started and to specialize in the medical detection field. – A step-by-step complete program for efficient service dog training course with over 30+ behaviors – How to select service dog candidates – The laws and standards of the service dog industry – Specialized training for disabilities such as diabetes, seizures, autism spectrum disorders, and psychiatric disorders – Selection and matching the dogs with the right clients, etc.

 OUR COURSE DESCRIPTION

 Finding service dog candidates – The selection process

 Very few dogs can be trained as service dogs, so any service dog program must have strict selection criteria for their service dog candidates.
 You will have access to our temperament testing protocols, our standards and gain hands-on experience about selecting the right dogs to train as service dogs:

 - What dogs have the most potential to be service dogs?